solana-labs/solana/docs/src/tour-de-sol/participation/validator-public-key-registration.md

+---
-# Create a validator public key
+title: Create a validator public key
+---

 In order to participate you need to first register.
 See [Registration info](../registration/how-to-register.md).

 In order to obtain your allotment of SOL you need to publish your validator's identity public key under your keybase.io account.